Alternative Dispute Resolution and The Coronavirus

 There has been a lot of news and speculation about the security of Zoom video conferences.
 The reported hackings all involve large group meetings with published schedules.

 - Each conference and mediation is given a unique meeting number and password.

 - All participants first go to a waiting room and are only connected to the meeting manually by the host on verification of identity.

-- All capacity to record a session or chat between participants is disabled.
+- All capacity to record a session or chat between participants outside a breakout room is disabled.